Wrotham School will assess the impact of its careers programme on students through the following activities:

 - employer and staff feedback will be surveyed after key employer encounters where appropriate.

 Please note that the FSQ was made available to schools at the end of September 2022.
-We are rolling this out to all students over the course of the first half of the 2022-23 academic year.
+We are rolling this out to all students over the course of the 2022-23 academic year.
+Year 11 & 13 – Term 2.
+Year 10 – Term 5.

 Evaluations from 2023